 Also, remember that while you can be the center of attention, every situation isn’t all about you.
-Some of the most popular and successful people meet the needs of others while also meeting their own needs.
+Some of the most successful people meet the needs of others while also meeting their own needs.
 For example, professional musical artists and entertainers provide great value to their fans.
 Do you give to others or just control them?

 In high school, a guy I knew drew an obscene gesture on a piece of paper.
 While that’s not totally unusual for a high school male, he did it on a photo that belonged to a mentally challenged girl.
 Even the meaner guys knew he crossed a line.
 And, he did.

-If you’re going to be a real man, then you have to stand up to the unjust and the dangerous.
+If you’re going to be a good person, then you have to stand up to the unjust and the dangerous.
 However, you need to stand up for the weak, like the elderly, the young, and the mentally challenged.
 But, this also includes vulnerable people in your life, like subordinate employees, weaker family members, and so on.
 If you have to dominate others to get your way, you aren’t tough.
 You’re just a jerk.

 Remember too, that if you’re successful and confident, it was typically a process that got you there.
 Other people may not have arrived yet.
 Give them a break.
 I’m sure others gave you a few throughout your path to success.

 Build Up, Don’t Tear Down

 If I see a building on fire, it’s pretty easy to point out all the problems.
 However, to actually find a way to stop it from burning and save everyone?
-That takes a genius.
+That’s a lot more difficult.
 The same should be true of you.
 You don’t have to be special to find fault and create issues.
 But, it takes someone intelligent and creative to actually find solutions to life’s problems.